The Civil Law and Contracts unit prepares, reviews and negotiates agreements between KTH and companies, organizations, and authorities.

 When participating in research projects where KTH may grant use rights to other project partners, each participating researcher must sign a research agreement.
 Project-responsible researchers are responsible for signing all such research researchers.
 The person who has a delegation to sign the project agreement is responsible for ensuring that project-responsible researchers have signed a research agreement before executing the project agreement.
 The various research agreements can be found here; Forskaravtal projektansvarig (pdf 147 kB), Forskaravtal forskare (pdf 146 kB), Agreement researcher responsible (pdf 141 kB), Agreement specific researcher (pdf 133 kB).

-Who is authorized to sign the agreement?
+Who is authorized to sign an agreement?

-Delegation for KTH
+Delegation for KTH (in Swedish)

-- Vice-Rector of Research: Delegation from Vice President for Research
+- Vice-Rector of Research: Delegation from Vice President for Research (Swedish)

 The contracting party is responsible for verifying that the agreement benefits KTH's operations, ensuring that the financing has been secured and that resources are available to fulfill the contractual obligations.
 The project researcher is also responsible for making sure the contract is reviewed by the Civil Law and Contracts Unit prior to execution.